 As Index core learning program, Index Teen Advisory Board is ultimately about the re-distribution of knowledge, and the re-distribution of power.
 For half a decade I.T.A.B has offered paid positions for eight young people (age 16-20) from across Stockholm and Uppsala to collectively reflect on and respond to the potentials of art and culture today.
 The group brings together young people with differing cultural backgrounds, languages and life experiences to discuss and implement ideas into the agenda of the organization.

 During the Bookfair Situation of Leaking Container, Index Teen Advisory Board members: Yosra Ali, Leo Quieroz Gonzalez, Alva Mårsén, Leo Ramirez Iderström, Lovisa Johansson and Alfred Nilsson present a publication on: How to do things wrong a compilation of texts and thoughts about the common assumption that, placed before an artwork you have to say something smart…The group of 2019/2020 have been diving into the social construction of intellect, what knowledge is deeed good and how do we learn how to mimic and perform this smartness.
-Being an art imposter, playing with texts in Parrot School and have been ways to get closer to the moment when you’re placed infront of an artwork, and instead of saying something smart, you pull your tongue out.
+Being an art imposter, playing with texts in Parrot School and Going to an exhibition on character have been ways to get closer to the moment when you’re placed infront of an artwork, and instead of saying something smart, you pull your tongue out.